CloudBindle/youxia/README.md

 	workflow_name = Workflow_Bundle_BWA
 	workflow_version = 2.6.0

 Next, you will need to setup the various components on AWS.
 Note that you will need to open certain ports for your security group settings.

-There will be a comprehensive listing at the end of the various configuration sections.
+For our security group, we needed to expose the following ports:

+* all TCP traffic between nodes in the security group should be allowed (this uses private ip addresses as sources)
+* all TCP traffic from the public sensu-server up address should be allowed (this uses the public ip address as a source)
+* SSH should be open across the board
+* port 3000 (uchiwa), 4567 (rabbitmq) and 5671 (sensu-api) should be open from your institution

+Make sure to customise your managed\_tag since this is how we track your instances whether on AWS or OpenStack and also determines the domain for persistence of WorkflowRun information to SimpleDB.

 #### Multiple Webservices

 The initial version of this project is designed to deploy and manage single-node SeqWare instances on AWS paired with a decider and GNOS repo on an academic cloud.
 If you are in OICR, you can also take a look at our specification in progress on our [wiki](https://wiki.oicr.on.ca/display/SEQWARE/Youxia+Tools+Specification).

-First, you will want to setup an sensu central server.
+First, you will want to setup a sensu central server.
 I recommend using the ansible\_sensu playbook with only a manually provisioned ubuntu host specified as a "sensu-server".
+In our experiments, it is also possible for the Deployer to configure both a sensu-server and clients at the same time.

 ##### Deployer